Calendar of Events

 community practitioners and community agencies.
 CHDD scientists

-and clinicians also conduct basic and applied research to
+and clinicians also conduct basic and translational research to

 generate new knowledge and disseminate information widely.

 CHDD is one of the few centers in the country

 that encompasses two major programs, one focusing on research and

 the other on clinical services, training, and community outreach.

 This structure encourages strong connections between researchers